 In wave 20, the incentive for fully responding households was removed and instead a \$20 incentive was offered on completion of the Self-Completion Questionnaire (SCQ).
 The \$40 incentive for the individual interview remained.
-While in previous waves, the incentive was mainly provided in cash, in wave 20, both the PQ and the SCQ incentive was also offered as an EFTPOS card, E-Gift, or charitable donation41.
+While in previous waves, the incentive was mainly provided in cash, from wave 20, non-cash options such as an EFTPOS card44, E-Gift, cheque or charitable donation45 were also offered.